 How the FEBO Snack Wall Works

-The automated wall can seem intimidating, but it’s simple:
+The wall can look confusing the first time, but it’s simple:

-• Insert coins or use your card (most common nowadays)
+• Insert coins or use contactless payment (most common now)

 • Open the window and grab your snack

-• For drinks or special orders, go to the counter (like that Frikandel Speciaal or fries)
+• For drinks, fries, or special orders, go to the counter

 Best FEBO in Amsterdam Locations

-• Nieuwendijk 50 – Steps from Central Station, perfect for your first FEBO experience
+• Nieuwendijk 50 – Steps from Central Station, easy first stop after arrival

-• Ferdinand Bolstraat – The original location in De Pijp neighborhood where it all started
+• Ferdinand Bolstraat – The original De Pijp location where it all started

-• Red Light District location – Open late for night owls
+• Red Light District – Open late, classic night snack stop

 FEBO Like a Local